paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-012-river-and-harbor-improvements-generally.md

 ### Statutory Notes

 #### References in Text
 Section 331 of the FAA Modernization and Reform Act of 2012, referred to in subsec. (a)(1), is section 331 of Pub.
-L. 112–95, which is set out in a note under [section 40101 of Title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section40101&num=0&edition=prelim), Transportation.
+L. 112–95, which was set out in a note under [section 40101 of Title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section40101&num=0&edition=prelim), Transportation, and was transferred and is now set out in a note under [section 44802 of Title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section44802&num=0&edition=prelim).

 #### “Secretary” Defined
 Secretary means the Secretary of the Army, see section 1002 of Pub.
 L. 114–322, set out as a note under [section 2201 of this title](./chapter-036-water-resources-development.md#section-2201).